Google AI Overview: What do the AI overviews mean for SEO & SEA in the B2B sector?

 Our assessment: With Google AI Overviews towards more context & relevance

 Google AI Overviews provide users with direct answers to questions and restructure the classic SERP.
-This can cause organic traffic losses in the short term and affect the visibility of Google Ads.
-In the medium term, however, AI Overviews open up new placement opportunities and contextual visibility, resulting in clicks with a higher conversion potential.
+In the short term, this can cause organic traffic losses and impair the visibility of Google Ads.
+In the medium term, however, AI Overviews offer new placement opportunities and contextual visibility, which result in clicks with a higher conversion potential.

-AI overviews do not mark the end of SEO and SEA - quite the opposite.
-The sooner you adapt to AI search-compatible online marketing, the better you can strengthen and expand your company's visibility and relevance with context-rich, well-structured and user-focused content.
-We have already noticed that companies we support with a strong content strategy are displayed more frequently.
+Thus, AI Overviews do not mark the end of SEO and SEA – quite the contrary.
+The sooner you adapt to AI Search compatible online marketing, the better you can strengthen and expand the visibility and relevance of your company through context-rich, well-structured and user-focused content.
+We have already found that companies with a strong content strategy that we support are played out more frequently.

 Click here